 - Graphics User Interface (GUI) technology was exploited to offer more comfort to users.
 PCs became more affordable and widespread during this period.

 - They were developed for commercial production as well.

 - All types of High-level languages can be used in this type of computers

-- The very advanced technology was required to fabricate to the ICs (Integrated Circuits).
+- Very advanced technology was required to fabricate the ICs (Integrated Circuits).

-- High quality and reliable system or technology can only make the ICs.
+- A high-quality and reliable system or technology can only make the ICs.

 - Cooler is required (Fan)

 - The latest technology is required for the manufacturing of Microprocessors.